apache/cloudstack/README.md

 resource accounting, and a first-class User Interface (UI).

 CloudStack currently supports the most popular hypervisors:
-VMware vSphere, KVM, XenServer, XenProject and Hyper-V as well as LXC containers.
+VMware vSphere, KVM, XenServer, XenProject and Hyper-V as well as OVM and LXC containers.

 Users can manage their cloud with an easy to use Web interface, command line tools, and/or a full-featured query based API.